feyikemiakande-afk/feyikemiakande-afk/README.md

 </p>

 ## 🚀 About Me
-I’m a **data analyst enthusiast** with a strong interest in helping businesses make sense of their data.
-I enjoy turning complex, messy datasets into clear stories and practical insights that support informed decision-making.
+I’m a **Juniour data analyst** with a strong interest in helping businesses make sense of their data.
+I enjoy transforming complex datasets into clear stories and practical insights that support informed decision making.

 I’m also a **business analyst enthusiast**, interested in understanding business problems, defining KPIs, and translating requirements into data-driven solutions.
 My focus is on building dashboards that actually get used, automating repetitive tasks to improve efficiency, and creating analytical models that support planning and performance tracking.